gardener/dependency-watchdog/docs/development/contribution.md

 > make add-license-headers
 # This will add license headers to any file which does not already have it.
 ```
+> NOTE: Also have a look at the Makefile as it has other targets that are not mentioned here.

 ## Raising a Pull Request